Alan4247748/friendly-potato/docs/Tech Writing/Buffers.md

 ROP, or Return-Oriented Programming, is an advanced exploitation technique that attackers use to bypass security defenses, particularly Data Execution Prevention (DEP).
 In essence, Return-Oriented Programming is like creatively remixing pieces of existing songs to produce an entirely new song.
 The attacker finds and chains together existing code snippets in a way that the original developers never intended.

-**High-Level:**
+**High-Level**

 Imagine you have a set of LEGO blocks, each with a specific shape or function.
 Instead of creating new blocks (which DEP would prevent), you decide to use existing blocks to construct something entirely different.
 Similarly, ROP uses pieces of the existing code, called "gadgets," to perform actions the original program wasn't intended to do.

-**Key Concepts:**
+## Key Concepts

-1. **Gadgets:** In ROP, a gadget is a sequence of instructions ending in a 'return' instruction.
+1. **Gadgets** In ROP, a gadget is a sequence of instructions ending in a 'return' instruction.
 These sequences are found within the existing code of a program.
 By chaining multiple gadgets together, an attacker can stitch together the desired malicious functionality.

-2. **Chaining Gadgets:** The real power of ROP comes from chaining multiple gadgets together.
+2. **Chaining Gadgets** The real power of ROP comes from chaining multiple gadgets together.
 Each gadget does a tiny part of the overall malicious task, and when they're executed in a specific sequence, they can achieve complex behaviors, like bypassing other security mechanisms or providing a shell to the attacker.

-3. **ROP vs. DEP:** Since ROP doesn't involve executing new code but reuses existing code, it can bypass DEP.
+3. **ROP vs. DEP** Since ROP doesn't involve executing new code but reuses existing code, it can bypass DEP.
 The memory regions where the program's code resides are marked as executable, so by redirecting the program's flow to these regions (but in an unintended sequence), the attacker can execute their payload without directly violating DEP.

-4. **Protection Against ROP:** Modern defenses against ROP include measures like Control-Flow Integrity (CFI), which ensures that the program's control flow follows a predefined, legitimate path.
+4. **Protection Against ROP** Modern defenses against ROP include measures like Control-Flow Integrity (CFI), which ensures that the program's control flow follows a predefined, legitimate path.
 Address Space Layout Randomization (ASLR) can also make ROP more challenging (though not impossible) by randomizing memory addresses, making it harder to predict gadget locations.

 ## Conclusion